Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution: Confidence Distribution (CD): A Distribution Estimator

 \begin{definition} Let ${\bf y} = (y_1, \dots, y_n)$ be an observed sample of data drawn from a distribution involving parameter $\theta$ and let $H_{n}(\theta)$ be a CD for $\theta$.
 Then, $\theta^{*}_{CD} | {\bf y} \sim H_{n}(\cdot),$ is referred to as a \emph{CD-random variable}. \end{definition}

-Defining the CD-r.v. by conditioning on data is similar to the conditioning required in bootstrap and Bayesian inferences.
+Defining the CD-r.v. by conditioning upon the data is similar to the conditioning required in bootstrap and Bayesian inferences.
 Indeed, a CD-r.v. has many similarities to a bootstrap estimator or a random $\theta$ generated from a posterior distribution.
 We will explore these connections further in Sections~\ref{sec:scope} and \ref{sec:roots}.